royabhirup-ms/caf-runbooks/scenarios/appmod-azure-dotnetcore/README.md

 Execute the newly created prompt to remediate the code issues for Target Technology integration:

-Let’s prepare an application which has Local caching references and dependencies in the code.
+Let’s prepare a .NET core application which has Local caching references and dependencies in the code.

 ![Local Caching](./images/localcaching.png)